-Become Master of Power BI by going through this online Power BI course in Toronto.
+Become a master of Power BI by signing up for this online Power BI Course in Toronto!

-By using Power BI Query Editor, users can load data from a wider number of data sources and apply transformations on them, including adding new columns and measures.
+By using Power BI Query Editor, users can load data from a wider number of data sources and apply transformations to them, including adding new columns and measures.

 Power BI Query Editor comprises four tabs: